elvinzhu/rfc-state/README.md

 import { takeProps, takeState, putState, isAlive } from 'rfc-state/effects';
 ```

-by leveraging those `effects`, your actions will be able to read the current `state` and `props` of your function component.
+by leveraging those `effects`, your actions will be able to read the current `state` and `props` of your function component, and also change the `state`.

 - `takeProps` read the current `props`
 - `takeState` read the current `state`